 In addition to the 15 classes listed below, instructors and/or graders will run 1 or 2 additional study sessions to discuss assignments and/or the course materials.
-Attendance and participation in at these sessions is optional and they will be recorded for those who cannot make it to the live sessions.
+Attendance in and participation at these sessions is optional and they will be recorded for those who cannot make it to the live sessions.